gardedeval/TinyGenericC/README.md

 # Note
 Unfortunately, this is not truly-generic programming.
 Instead, it's more like Java-ish type erasure that defined a certain bound on object/struct size beforehand, and the program is pretending to not writing beyond the memory by asserting the size in run-time.

-The object to operate on the generic object (e.g. iterator, index) however, is user-defined, and so highly dangerous.
+The sentinel objects to operate on the generic object (e.g. iterator, index) however, is user-defined, and so highly dangerous.

-Compile-time type checking is practically disabled here by the side effect of pointer rewiring.
 Types are not retified and validated.
 You are responsible for correcting the types in case you shot yourself in the foot.